gtanev/mbti-backend/README.md

 The landing page displays a list of statements, each of which can be ranked on a scale from 1 to 7 by selecting the corresponding radio button, from left to right, respectively.
-A selection of 1 means that the person disagrees strongly with that statement.
+A selection of 1 means that the user disagrees strongly with that statement.
-If the person ranks a 7, that means they agree strongly with that statement.
+If the user ranks a 7, that means they agree strongly with that statement.
 A value of 4 means their answer is neutral.

-Once the user ranks all presented statements and provides a valid email address, their answers are sent to the backend and the user is directed to their results page.
+Once the user ranks all presented statements and provides a valid email address, their answers are sent to the backend and they are directed to their results page.
 The results page shows the user's Myers-Briggs type together with a simple chart indicating where they lean on each of the 4 [MBTI dimensions](https://en.wikibooks.org/wiki/Myers-Briggs_Type_Indicator/Dimensions).

-The backend API accepts a POST request with the user's answers and their email address and persists this data to a MySQL database.
+The backend API accepts a POST request with the user's answers and email address and persists this data to a MySQL database.
 The database stores all test questions (i.e. statements) and their association with the MBTI dimensions.
-This information is used to compute the test scores and infer the user's MBTI, which are subsequently passed on to the client.
+This information is used to compute the user's test scores and infer their Myers-Briggs type, which are subsequently passed on to the frontend.

 Backend endpoints:

-    GET   /                           - Lists all available endpoints GET   /questions                  – Lists all test questions (statements) and keys for their interpretation GET   /users                      – Lists all users, their MBTI and individual answers GET   /users/findOne?[id, email]  – Finds a user by their id or email POST  /users                      – Creates a new user with the email and answers provided in the request body
+    GET   /                           - Lists all available endpoints GET   /questions                  – Lists all test questions (/statements) GET   /users                      – Lists all users
+    GET   /users/findOne?{id}{email}  – Finds a user by their id or email POST  /users                      – Creates a new (or updates an existing) user with the email provided in the request body

 #### Frameworks and libraries